 Evictions can be sudden and stunning.
 They usually come as a note that your loved one has 30 days to leave.
-However, there are smart strategies a family can and should take.
+However, there are smart strategies a family can take.
 Your loved one’s memory care home may be counting on your ignorance, so be informed.

 1. Legal Action

 Taking legal action, such as retaining an attorney, to fight the eviction can be an option, but it is not always the best approach.
 In many states, you cannot recoup the cost of hiring an attorney.
 Therefore, depending on your state, this may cost your family several thousand dollars.
 Consider your opponent as well.
 Most memory care residences are corporate chains that own many communities, and they retain a small army of attorneys and very likely are experts at dealing with evictions.
 Should you choose to pursue legal action, there are a few options to fight back.